This topic describes what a service-linked role is and how to create, delete, and monitor one.

 AliyunServiceRoleForConfig.
 This role includes:-

-A trust policy: Allows only
+A trust policy that allows only

 -